gbingersoll/sciengdox/example/simple.md

 In addition there are helper functions in the Python library for building tables from ordinary lists of items.
 This is demonstrated in @tbl:computed_table.
 Including the `.python` class makes the `print` statement executable and captures the output which is Markdown.
-Including the `.markdown` class then tells the Pandoc filter to convert the Markdown into document elements on the fly rather than including the result verbatim.
+Including the `.md` (markdown) class then tells the Pandoc filter to convert the Markdown into document elements on the fly rather than including the result verbatim.

 ```{.python}
 from sciengdox.tables import Table